mastrandrea/translator_interface/README.md

 ## Strategy

 The data format conversion is implemented through 2 python classes:
+ - translator.py
- - translator.py       class responsible for the parsing of the expressions in the Base format
+   - class responsible for the parsing of the expressions in the Base format
+   - recursive analysis of the string components
+   - objects searched among the ones defined in the dictionary
+   - features checked for corresponding object after identification

+ - dictionary calss
- - dictionary calss    (e.g. interfaceDictionary.py) class implementing the naming of the Base format features in the Target format, and the specific composition rules for the {object, index, feature} elements in the Target format (e.g. (e1) for NANOAOD)
+   - (e.g. interfaceDictionary.py) class implementing the naming of the Base format features in the Target format, and the specific composition rules for the {object, index, feature} elements in the Target format (e.g. (e1) for NANOAOD)
+   - features can be eventually added to the dictionary at run-time

 The interface for a specific target data format can be realized re-implementing just the dictionary class (i.e. a specific dictionary for each target data format).